 - Immunopathology and infectious disease pathogenesis of alphaviruses

-- Development of vaccines and other biologics for biodefense and emerging infectious diseases (human and animal)
+- Development of vaccines and other biologics for biodefense and emerging zoonotic infectious diseases

 Roy CJ, Adams AP*, Wang E, Leal G, Seymour RL, Sivasubramani S, Mega W, Frolov I, Killeen SZ, Didier PJ, Weaver SC.
 A chimeric Sindbis-based vaccine protects cynomolgus macaques against a lethal aerosol challenge of eastern equine encephalitis virus.
 Vaccine 2013;31:1464-1470.

 Adams AP, Siirin M, Travassos da Rosa APA, Nunes MR, Xiao S-Y, Tesh RB.
 Pathogenesis of Modoc virus (Flaviviridae; Flavivirus) in persistently infected hamsters.
 AJTMH 2013;88:455-460.